 Sometimes they want to start from inventory recommendations.
 Sometimes they want to reorder the last order.
 Sometimes they want to draft from a supplier catalog.
 Sometimes they want to type a plain-English request and have the system stage a PO for review.
 Sometimes they are dropshipping a single end-customer order.

 We call these the five ways to build a purchase order.
-A complete system supports all of them because real buying is not one workflow.
+A strong system supports multiple paths because real buying is not one workflow.

 4. Multi-channel sending